antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

 ## Writing an analyzer

 Let’s begin by creating a syntax tree analyzer.
-This analyzer generates a syntax warning for any statement that is not enclosed in a block that has curly braces { and }.
-For example, the following code generates a warning for both the if statement and the ```System.Console.WriteLine``` invocation statement, but the while statement is not flagged:
+This analyzer generates a syntax warning for any statement that is not enclosed in a block that has curly braces `{` and `}`.
+For example, the following code generates a warning for both the `if`-statement and the ```System.Console.WriteLine``` invocation statement, but the `while` statement is not flagged:

 ![Brace diagnostic](brace-diagnostic.png)

 1. Open Visual Studio.
-2. On the Create a new project dialog search VSIX and select the Analyzer with Code Fix (.NET Standard) in C# and click Next.
+2. On the **Create a new project** dialog search VSIX and select **Analyzer with Code Fix (.NET Standard)** in C# and click **Next**.

     ![Create New Project Dialog](create-new-project-dialog.png)

-3. Name your project BraceAnalyzer and click OK.
+3. Name your project **BraceAnalyzer** and click OK.
 The solution should contain 3 projects: BraceAnalyzer, BraceAnalyzer.Test, BraceAnalyzer.Vsix.

     ![Analyzer Solution Layout](analyzer-solution-layout.png)

     * BraceAnalyzer: This is the core analyzer project that contains the default analyzer implementation that reports a diagnostic for all type names that contain any lowercase letter.
-    * BraceAnalyzer.
-Test: This is a unit test project that lets you make sure your analyzer is producing the right diagnostics and fixes.
+    * BraceAnalyzer.Test: This is a unit test project that lets you make sure your analyzer is producing the right diagnostics and fixes.
     * BraceAnalyzer.
-Vsix: The VSIX project bundles the analyzer into an extension package (.
-Vsix file).
+Vsix: The VSIX project bundles the analyzer into an extension package (.vsix file).
 This is the startup project in the solution.

-4. In the Solution Explorer, open the Resources.resx file in the BraceAnalyzer project.
+4. In the Solution Explorer, open **Resources.resx** in the BraceAnalyzer project.
 This displays the resource editor.
 5. Replace the existing resource string values for AnalyzerDescription, AnalyzerMessageFormat and AnalyzerTitle with the following strings:

-    * Change AnalyzerDescription to `Enclose statement with curly braces` .
+    * Change AnalyzerDescription to `Enclose statement with curly braces`.
-    * Change AnalyzerMessageFormat to `"{" brace expected` .
+    * Change AnalyzerMessageFormat to `"{" brace expected`.
-    * Change AnalyzerTitle to `Enclose statement with curly braces` .
+    * Change AnalyzerTitle to `Enclose statement with curly braces`.

     ![Resources.resx File](resources-resx.png)